Angry white male

 "Angry white males" or "angry white men" is a term used in the English-speaking world to describe white men who hold right-wing views and oppose progressive or liberal beliefs and policies.
 The term is most commonly used in American and Australian politics.
 In the United States, the term came into increasing use following white male backlash to the civil rights movement and second-wave feminism of the mid-20th century which gained more rights for white women and people of color in American society, in addition to immigration, multiculturalism and LGBTQ rights.
-Angry white men often blame their problems on non-whites particularly Jews and African Americans.
+Angry white men often blame their problems on non-whites, particularly non-white immigrants, Jews, and African Americans.

 Theory

 One of the major American political movements of 1992 was women's rights.
 A reactionary backlash described by The Atlantic as the "Revolt of the Angry White Male" arose against the women's movement.
 The revolt of the angry white male quickly brought up questions and concerns that have long since haunted American politics.
 Although, the primary concern regarding these questions has occurred since women's suffrage, at least since the 1920s around women's rights to vote, they became prevalent again in the 1990s.
 While the question was initially related to whether women would vote differently from men if given suffrage, otherwise known as the right to vote, the gender pay gap gave new salience to women's rights issues.
 While the issue of women's rights was a prevalent in the 1990s the movement of "Angry White Males" has grown substantially since.

 More recently, Professor Bob Pease's view of the theory surrounding Angry White Male voters has stated that they see themselves as a voting bloc with their gender under attack which underscores why Angry White Male voters are more likely to feel politically disenfranchised and to therefore vote for right wing populist parties as a result.

 In Pease's view, the resultant right wing populist political movement of Angry White Males is often summarized as having experiential periods of loss both psychologically and sociologically surrounding their sense of perceived losses of the traditions of men and their perceived "emasculation".
 Pease suggests that the populist polemics of Angry White Males' claim to make men great again by opposing equal rights and restoring hegemony to its masculinist right.